amrrashor/assesment/README.md

 ## Conclusion

-1- This React app follows the atomic design folder structure and uses various libraries and frameworks to achieve responsive design, clean code, and unit testing.
+1- This React app follows the atomic design folder structure and uses vanilla solutions to achieve responsive design, clean code, and unit testing.
 With its well-organized components and clean code, it is easy to maintain and update.

 2- For Testing, I didn't test organisms or screens, as I tested the components that combine them already, and I added tests for the organisms that doesn't have any of the molecules or atoms.